CampaigningSoftware/cf-repository-generator/README.md

-# Contentful Repository Generator for Laravel 7
+# Contentful Repository Generator for Laravel 7 (8 and 9)

 Laravel 7 Contentful Repository generator.